straetern/luahelp/README.md

 The function is used like this: help(word1, word2, ..) or shorter: help'word1 word2 ..'
 With no arguments, a usage description is returned.
 In the second form, space in a word can be given using a hyphen.
 If more than one word is given, they are only matched in the same sentence.
 Sections with matches are listed with their titles highlighted in cyan and the following partial text has the matches highlighted in red.
-Each section title is preceded by a count and followed by the manual part ('main','basic' or 'lib', meaning the language itself or the library) and the version number (eg. '52' = 5.2).
+Each section title is preceded by a count and followed by the manual part ('main', 'basic', 'lib' or 'api', meaning the main or initial part of the manual, the basic core functions, the rest of the library and the C-Api respectively) and the version number (eg. '52' = 5.2).

 At the help prompt, one can then either:
   - press Return to scroll down to further matched sections,